kblok/tech-posts/working-with-stored-procedures.md

 ##### Pros
 * There is no much more to setup, just create one database per dev and that's all.
 * Collaboration.
-Devs can access each other database making it easier to collaborate.
+Devs can access each other's database making it easier to collaborate.

 ##### Cons
 * If you are not using a shared server right now you might need to setup one server and think about security, VPNs and things like that.